JrMasterno1/tictactoe-mininmax/README.md

 # tictactoe-mininmax
-My very first AI game
+My very first AI game.

 Once in the directory for the project, run pip3 install -r requirements.txt to install the required Python package (pygame) for this project.

-Understanding
+# Understanding

 There are two main files in this project: runner.py and tictactoe.py. tictactoe.py contains all of the logic for playing the game, and for making optimal moves. runner.py has been implemented for you, and contains all of the code to run the graphical interface for the game.
 Once you’ve completed all the required functions in tictactoe.py, you should be able to run python runner.py to play against your AI!